jneem/jekyll-now/_posts/tikz/merge.md

 choice of the merge `(u, v)`, there is a unique patch `w` so that `u = rw` and `v = sw`.
 (In math terms, the diagram commutes.)
 We're going to call `w` a *continuation*, since it tells us how to continue working from the merged file.
+To repeat, a merge is perfect if for every possible future, there is a unique continuation.

 ## A perfect merge